hazelcast/hazelcast-docker/README.md

 # Hazelcast Enterprise

-You can pull the Hazelcast Enterpise Docker image from the Docker registry by running the following command:
+You can pull the Hazelcast Enterprise Docker image from the Docker registry by running the following command:

 ```
 docker pull hazelcast/hazelcast-enterprise:latest